cosmos72/schemesh/doc/faq/faq.md

 is non-trivial and extremely verbose.<br/>
 Also, most general-purpose programming languages are not interactive.

+Modern shells such as elvish/fish/nushell/... are usually better than traditional shells for general-purpose programming, as they usually provide some structured programming facilities.
+With the exception of [XONSH](https://xon.sh/) though, they all implement their own ad-hoc languages: elvish is scriptable in elvish language, fish is scriptable in fish language, nushell is scriptable in nushell language, etc.
+None of them is scriptable in a standardized language with a pre-existing user community.

-Schemesh purpose is to fill this gap, i.e. it aims at being **both** a shell and an interactive general-purpose programming environment, where the two aspects blend seamlessly: launching and controlling jobs and pipelines is simple and robust, both from shell syntax and from Scheme syntax - see [README: Job control](../../README.md#job-control)
+Schemesh purpose is to fill this gap, i.e. it aims at being **both** a shell and an interactive, standardized general-purpose programming language, where the two aspects blend seamlessly: launching and controlling jobs and pipelines is simple and robust, both from shell syntax and from Scheme syntax - see [README: Job control](../../README.md#job-control)

 ## Why a shell scriptable in Chez Scheme?